 Our Guild came into being one evening in early October, 1986.
 Florence Staples organized a get-together in her home to discuss the aims of a Guild and see if there was enough interest to form one.
-Those present voted to go ahead and try, to meet in the afternoons instead of evenings and to meet once a month, the second Monday, as long as we could make a go of our efforts.
+Those present voted to go ahead and try to meet in the afternoons instead of evenings and to meet once a month on the second Monday, as long as we could make a go of our efforts.